 The five-piece golf ball has been used to build on the performance of the four-piece design and offers some unique performance advantages.
 An additional layer allows this golf ball to perform better in windy or wet conditions.

 The five-piece ball is manufactured with three mantle layers built between the super-fast core and soft urethane cover.
 Each of these mantle layers is designed to react to different shots and swing speeds specifically in an effort to produce optimized performance through the entire golf bag.
 These golf balls have quickly garnered attention and many elite players are making the switch to the five-piece design.

-What is Golf Ball Spin
+What is Golf Ball Spin to a Golfer

 During a golf ball’s flight, it experiences both backspin and side spin.
 Golf balls are often labeled as low, mid, or high spin based on the typical backspin rates they experience under similar conditions.
 Players that struggle with spinning the golf ball not enough or too much can find improved performance through playing the right type of golf ball.

 Low spin golf balls are great for players who struggle with spinning their driver or long irons too much and are robbed of distance.
 Players that fight a slice may find curvature reduction by switching to a lower spinning golf ball.
 Low spin golf ball promise more distance and better rollout than higher spinning golf balls but can be harder to control without the proper swing characteristics.

 Mid Spin Golf Balls

 Mid-spin golf balls fit the largest demographic of golfers due to their conservative performance.
 A great blend of high spin control and low spin distance, golfers that do not want to undergo extensive golf ball fittings should fit themselves into these mid spin options.